Membership has its benefits! If you belong to a member company, create your account below.

 here to download a sample copy.
 AAR also posts a rail traffic press release every Thursday morning.

-AAR Reports Weekly Rail Traffic for the Week Ending January 14, 2017
+Weekly Rail Traffic for the Week Ending February 10, 2018

-AAR Reports Weekly Rail Traffic for the Week Ending January 7, 2017
+Rail Traffic for January and the Week Ending February 3, 2018

 The chart above shows monthly rail traffic trends for the past few years created by averaging weekly rail traffic data.
 More detail is available in the AAR's